ct-Open-Source/SLOG-Temperature-Logger-Tools/README.md

 ## Timezone Handling

-Many Mesavss devices store timestamps as “device epoch seconds” plus an implicit offset.
+Apparently Mesavss devices store timestamps as “device epoch seconds” plus an implicit offset.
 This tool uses the `--tz` / GUI “TZ” field to interpret and write time consistently.

 Examples: